Skip to content

 kubectl create serviceaccount dev-sa -n dev-team

-1. Create a Role for developers:
+1. Create a Role for day-to-day developer actions in this namespace.

 Terminal window